 - Spiceworks Network Monitor Free, ad-supported network monitoring system for Windows.

 - Pulseway IT Management Software Uses SNMP to create a real-time inventory of managed devices on the network.

-- LogicMonitor Cloud-based services that uses collectors that can run on Windows, Mac OS, and Linux.
+- LogicMonitor Cloud-based service that uses collectors that can run on Windows, Mac OS, and Linux.
 The dashboard is cloud-based and can be accessed remotely.

 - Event Sentry Security-based network event tracker that can be used to alert of unauthorized use and detect malicious activities.

 - Progress WhatsUp Gold Acts as an SNMP manager and runs on Windows server environments.